xlladdins/xll/docs/Excel4MacrosH-P.md

 | 3             | Medium        |
 | 4             | Thick         |

-Hlength    is a number from 1 to 3 specifying the length of the arrowhead.
+Hlength&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 3 specifying the
+length of the arrowhead.

 |                   |                  |
 | ----------------- | ---------------- |